joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 ### Edit Pipeline to use service connection

-Now that the pipeline, has been imported, we need to edit it to use the Azure resource manager service connection, we created earlier.
+Now that the pipeline has been imported, we need to edit it to use the Azure resource manager service connection we created earlier.
 Make sure you know the name of your service connection *(ie ServiceConnection-AIB)*

 1. Login to your **[Azure DevOps](https://dev.azure.com/)** instance
 1. **Navigate** to your **AIB** project